The metal-insulator transition in disordered solids: How theoretical prejudices influence its characterization. A critical review of analyses of experimental data: Criteria for detecting the MIT

-The simply structured Eqs.\ (\ref{derivapl}) and (\ref{derivmer}) can only be valid if the temperature is so low that all but one conduction mechanisms are frozen out.
-For example, in amorphous semiconductor transition-metal alloys, some high-temperature mechanism seems to considerably enhance the conductivity above a threshold of the order of 50~K.\cite{Moe.etal.85,Moe.85,Moe.Adk} It yields a positive contribution to $w(T)$, which increases with $T$.
-For insulating samples, its superposition with the hopping contribution, Eq.\ (\ref{derivmer}), causes $w(T)$ to exhibit a minimum, where the corresponding $T$ value tends to 0 as the MIT is approached.\cite{Moe.etal.99,Moe.Adk}
+At this point, however, we have to emphasize a physical restriction on utilizing the simply structured Eqs.\ (\ref{derivapl}) and (\ref{derivmer}): They can only be valid if the temperature is so low that all but one conduction mechanisms are frozen out.
+There are many cases where this condition is not met.
+For example, in amorphous semiconductor transition-metal alloys, some high-temperature mechanism seems to considerably enhance the conductivity on both sides of the MIT above a threshold of the order of 50~K.\cite{Moe.etal.85,Moe.85,Moe.Adk} It yields a positive contribution to $w(T)$ which increases with $T$.
+For insulating samples, its superposition with the hopping contribution, Eq.\ (\ref{derivmer}), causes $w(T)$ to exhibit a minimum; the corresponding $T$ value tends to 0 as the MIT is approached.\cite{Moe.etal.99,Moe.Adk} Such a behavior of $w(T)$ is not restricted to amorphous solids, it can also be observed for nanocrystalline GeSb$_2$Te$_4$ above about 50~K, see Subsection 3.1, as well as for crystalline CdSe:In above about 2~K, see Subsection 4.5.

-Evaluating the logarithmic derivative $w(T)$ has proven to be very useful in checking the validity of the augmented power law, Eq.\ (\ref{apl}), as well as of its extended version, Eq.\ (\ref{apl_ext}), see for example Refs.\ \onlinecite{Moe.Adk}, \onlinecite{Ros.etal.94}, \onlinecite{Hir.etal.89}, and \onlinecite{YY.etal.11}: For this aim, the $w(T)$ data, which are obtained by numerical differentiation directly from the measured $\sigma(T)$, are contrasted with the approximations of $w(T)$, resulting from analytic differentiation of Eqs.\ (\ref{apl}) or (\ref{apl_ext}) with adjusted parameter values.
-This comparison highlights small, but possibly qualitative deviations between experimental points and $\sigma(T)$ fits,\cite{Moe.89,Hir.etal.89} see also Sect.\ IV.
-In particular, for slowly varying $\sigma(T)$, the repeatedly observed increase in $w(T)$ with decreasing $T$ is not compatible with a metallic nature of transport; such samples should be insulating.\cite{Moe.89,Hir.etal.89}
+Over the last two and a half decades, evaluating the logarithmic derivative $w(T)$ for individual samples has proven to be very effective in checking the validity of the augmented power law, Eq.\ (\ref{apl}), as well as of its extended version, Eq.\ (\ref{apl_ext}); see, for example, Refs.\ \onlinecite{Moe.Adk}, \onlinecite{Ros.etal.94}, \onlinecite{Moe.89}, \onlinecite{Hir.etal.89}, and \onlinecite{YY.etal.11}.
+For this aim, the $w(T)$ data which are obtained by numerical differentiation directly from the measured $\sigma(T)$ are contrasted with the approximations of $w(T)$ resulting from analytic differentiation of Eqs.\ (\ref{apl}) or (\ref{apl_ext}) with adjusted parameter values.
+This comparison highlights small but possibly qualitative deviations between experimental points and $\sigma(T)$ fits.\cite{Moe.89,Hir.etal.89} In particular, as pointed to above, for slowly varying $\sigma(T)$, the repeatedly observed increase in $w(T)$ with decreasing $T$ is not compatible with the metallic nature of transport; such samples should be insulating.\cite{Moe.89,Hir.etal.89} This data analysis approach will be basic to the reconsideration of a series of experimental key investigations of the MIT in various disordered solids in our Section 4.